syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 ### Saving a Test

 Saving a test is like saving any other document or picture.
-To save a test, follow the steps below:
+To save a test, follow the given steps:

 1. Click the Save button in the toolbar.
 The Save Test dialog box is displayed.